 In a time of marriage equality and egalitarian marriages, all kinds of couples are favoring introductions that place both partners in equal standing.
 These introductions are neutral and respectful of each individual's preference regarding last names and gender roles.

-- It is with great joy that I now introduce to you the newly married couple Mr. David Darcy and Dr. Dana Davalos!
+- It is with great joy that I now introduce to you the newly married couple Mr. David Darcy and Ms. Dana Davalos!
 Let's give them a standing ovation!

 - It's a true honor for me to introduce to you the newlyweds Emilia and Elise Estevez-Earl!
 Let's offer them the warmest welcome!